kmckee/blog/content/blog/setting-up-jenkins-on-ec2/index.md

 ---
 date: "2012-09-01T05:33:18Z"
 title: "Setting up Jenkins CI on an Amazon EC2 Linux Instance"
+description: "This walkthrough will help you set up a CI server runnin on an Amazon EC2 Linux Instance."
 ---

 Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides resizable compute capacity in the cloud.
 In this post I'm going to document my steps creating an EC2 instance and setting up a Jenkins CI server on it.
 I'll assume limited familiarity with Amazon EC2, Linux, and Jenkins.